 At the least, writing down your savings goal and putting it in a place where you will see it every day is a great strategy to help reach your goal.

-If you tell yourself that it can’t be done, then you are going to feel defeated before even trying to save more money.
-Your money mindset is critical to meeting your savings goals.
+If you tell yourself it can’t be done, then you feel defeated before even trying to save more money.
+Your money mindset is critical to stop living paycheck to paycheck and meeting your savings goals.

 Whatever we think finds a way of turning into our actions.
 When you think positive thoughts about saving money, that will turn into taking steps in the right direction.